 Cost variance is the difference between the Budgeted Cost of Work Performed (BCWP) and the Actual Cost of Work Performed (ACWP).

-Budgeted cost of work performed is also referred to as earned value.
+The budgeted cost of work performed is also referred to as earned value.

 Cost variance= Earned value - Actual Cost.